unknownyouth/unknownyouth.github.io/_pages/cv.md

   <span>06/2024 – 11/2024</span>
 </div>

-<small>Independent Research, Supervised by Prof. Dongwon Lee, Pennsylvania State University</small>
+*Independent Research, Supervised by Prof. Dongwon Lee, Pennsylvania State University*

 * Evaluated the deficiency of static benchmark datasets in the face of increasingly powerful LLM and proposed a dynamic LLM-generated text benchmark.
 * Utilized the latest or best performing LLM to periodically generate text data, which was used for training and evaluation in the task of AI Authorship Analysis.